larpon/puzzle_vibes/README.md

 A "jigsaw"-like puzzle game written in V.

+<a href="https://blackgrain.itch.io/puzzle-vibes">Download and play pre-built versions of the game from itch.io</a>

 The source code of Puzzle Vibes is free software covered by the [GPLv3 license](LICENSE).

 Some in-game assets are licensed individually, please see [assets/images/images.txt](assets/images/images.txt),